-Studying the concept of meaning of work among social worker goes alone the notion that the role social workers perform carries a special meaning (Tan, Lew, & Sim 2020), As with the notion that the importance of work to people’s lives goes beyond the financial means to survival, rather it is integral to a person’s identity, serves as a source of belonging and meaning (Hu & Hirsh 2017; Shea-van Fossen & Vredenburgh 2014).
+Studying the concept of the meaning of work among social workers goes along with the notion that the role performed by social workers carries special meaning (Tan, Lew, and Sim 2020).
+This is the notion that the importance of work in people’s lives goes beyond its being a financial means to survival, and is instead integral to a person’s identity, serving as a source of belonging and meaning (Hu and Hirsh 2017; Shea-van Fossen and Vredenburgh 2014).

-The Role of Professional Self-Esteem and Sense of Meaning
+The Role of Professional Self-Esteem and a Sense of Meaning

-There is a shortage of research that examines the role of personal resources and there is a need for a better understanding of their role in the job demands-resources model (Tremblay & Messervey 2011).
-In this study, we focus on professional self-esteem and sense of meaning as buffers against the negative consequences of stress in social workers in time of national crisis.
+There is a shortage of research examining the role of personal resources, which means there is a need to better understand the role of personal resources in the job demands-resources model (Tremblay and Messervey 2011).
+In this study, we focus on professional self-esteem and a sense of meaning as buffers against the negative consequences of stress in social workers during times of national crisis.

-Professional self-esteem is the workers personal definition of their professional efficacy, worth, and functioning, shifting between positive and negative dimensions (Carmel 1997).
-Research indicated the potential power of professional self-esteem as a resource that gives helping-professionals the strength to deal with stressful events (Finzi-Dottan & Kormosh 2016) and associated with life satisfaction and well-being (Carmel 1997).
-In addition, professional self-esteem found to be a moderator in the association between organization climate and emotional exhaustion and mental distress (Mäkikangas & Kinnunen 2003).
+Professional self-esteem is the workers’ personal definition of their professional efficacy, worth, and functioning on a spectrum from positive to negative (Carmel 1997).
+Research has indicated the potential power of professional self-esteem as a resource that gives helping-professionals the strength to deal with stressful events (Finzi-Dottan and Kormosh 2016) and that is associated with life satisfaction and well-being (Carmel 1997).
+In addition, professional self-esteem is found to be a moderator in the association between organizational climate and emotional exhaustion and mental distress (Mäkikangas and Kinnunen 2003).

-Conceptualizing Meaning of Work
+Conceptualizing the Meaning of Work

-The concept of meaning of work structures a variety of definitions, reflecting a complex and multi-dimensional construct (Steger et al. 2012; Lips-Wiersma and Wright 2012).
-Common to them all is the idea that meaning of work refers to a subjective experience that has a personal meaning for the individual (Rosso et al. 2010).
-Within the various definitions reference is also made to people’s subjective experience that their work is purposeful and significant, it is synergistic with the meaning and purpose in their broader context of life, it is aligned with their own personal values and beliefs, and that their work has personal and social importance (Hu & Hirsh 2017; Nawrin 2018; Schnell, Höge & Pollet 2013; Steger 2017).
-Tracing the origin of research of meaningful work leads to the existentialist view of Dr. Frankl, (Frankl 2006).
-Since his work, researchers are striving to explore further on the impact meaning has on the different surfaces of one’s life.
-Within these works, meaning in work has gained popularity over recent years (Both-Nwabuwe, Dijkstra & Beersma 2017; Tan, Lew, & Sim 2020; Van Wingerden and Van der Stoep 2018).
-Yet, to the best of our knowledge, no study has traced the sense of meaning of work during a period of ongoing threat, such as the current period.
+The concept of the meaning of work structures a variety of definitions, making it a complex and multidimensional construct (Steger et al. 2012; Lips-Wiersma and Wright 2012).
+Common to all the definitions is the idea that the meaning of work refers to a subjective experience that has personal meaning for the individual (Rosso et al. 2010).
+Within the various definitions, reference is also made to people’s subjective experience of their work as purposeful and significant, synergistic with the meaning and purpose in their broader context of life, being aligned with their own personal values and beliefs, and having personal and social importance (Hu and Hirsh 2017; Nawrin 2018; Schnell, Höge, and Pollet 2013; Steger 2017).
+Tracing the origin of research on meaningful work leads to the existentialist view of Viktor Frankl (2006).
+Since Frankl’s efforts, researchers have worked to further explore the impact of meaning on different aspects of a person’s life.
+Within these studies, the examination of meaning in work has gained popularity in recent years (Both-Nwabuwe, Dijkstra, and Beersma 2017; Tan, Lew, and Sim 2020; Van Wingerden and Van der Stoep 2018).
+Yet, to the best of our knowledge, no study has traced the sense of meaning in work during a period of ongoing threat, such as in the present time.

-The concept of ‘meaning in work’ is used interchangeably with ‘meaningful work’, ‘meaningfulness of work’, ‘meaning of work’ and ‘work meaningfulness/values’.
+The concept of “meaning in work” is used interchangeably with “meaningful work,” “meaningfulness of work,” “meaning of work,” and “work meaningfulness/values.”
 This leads to theoretical ambiguity (Lee 2015).

 Meaning in Work and Work Outcomes

-Previous studies revealed that meaningful work reveals positive corollaries on both, personal and work outcomes, such as higher job satisfaction (Allan et al. 2018), enhanced well-being and overall life satisfaction (Allan et al. 2016; Hu & Hirsh 2017), a better sense of self-esteem and improved sense of self-efficacy (Allan et al. 2018; Steger et al. 2013; Yildrim and Naktiyok 2017).
-In contrast, Increased perceptions of meaningful work were also strongly negatively related to stress (Hu & Hirsh 2017).
+Previous studies have revealed that meaningful work demonstrates positive corollaries in both personal and work outcomes, such as higher job satisfaction (Allan et al. 2018), enhanced well-being and overall life satisfaction (Allan et al. 2016; Hu and Hirsh 2017), a better sense of self-esteem, and an improved sense of self-efficacy (Allan et al. 2018; Steger et al. 2013; Yildrim and Naktiyok 2017).
+Increased perceptions of meaningful work were also strongly negatively related to stress (Hu and Hirsh 2017).

 Study’s Aim